 Bottom line: Red Raspberry Seed Oil does not have the ability to block out harmful UV rays, and should not be considered a safe, effective method of sun protection on its own.

 However, there are certainly many red raspberry seed oil skin benefits when it comes to hydration, soothing, and protection from some amount of sun damage.

 This oil can make a great addition to an organic sunscreen product because of its abundant amount of antioxidants, including Vitamin E, which helps to block free radicals.
 Not to mention plenty of the incredibly beneficial micronutrients called polyphenols.

 We believe that protecting our skin from the sun (every single day, rain or shine) with simple, toxin-free products is one of the most important ways we can take care of our skin.

-Our Essential SPF 28, combines some of nature’s most effective, yet gentle ingredients, including red raspberry seed oil, non-nano Zinc Oxide (17%), and other organic oils.
+Our natural sunscreen, combines some of nature’s most effective, yet gentle ingredients, including red raspberry seed oil, non-nano Zinc Oxide (18%), and other organic oils.
 We’re big on the power of non-nano Zinc Oxide, a natural mineral that helps to provide a physical barrier between the skin and the sun.